 Two captains of post-industry square off over AI.

 Elon Musk (Tesla, SpaceX, many other ventures) and Mark Zuckerberg (Facebook) have traded sharply divergent views over whether artificial intelligence is benign or threatening.
 While some have seen the argument as being at least as much about personal branding as it is about the human prospect (Atlantic) one can't help noticing the extent to which science fiction appears to shape the discussion over AI.
 It's like a billionaires' version of an Oklahoma City jailhouse beef over whether Spock or Yoda was the sh*t (we bowdlerize for your protection) (Ars Technica).
 Were we better off when our cultural referents were the judgment of Paris and the wrath of Achilles?
 Anyway, having to choose between Spock and Yoda seems like a mug's game.
 Can't anybody work in some Vorlons and Shadows?

-This CyberWire look back at the Week that Was discusses events affecting China, Denmark, Iran, Israel, Kenya, Japan, the Democratic Peoples Republic of Korea, the Republic of Korea, Malaysia, Mozambique, the Netherlands, New Zealand, Russia, Sweden, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting China, Denmark, Iran, Israel, Kenya, Japan, Democratic Peoples Republic of Korea, Republic of Korea, Malaysia, Mozambique, Netherlands, New Zealand, Russia, Sweden, United Kingdom, United States.